rauschma/es6_wsh_code/README.md

 * `test/`: unit tests
 * `impl/`: the solutions to the tests
-    * Rename and create empty `impl/` for your own solutions
 * `support/`: helper files and templates

 Other files and directories: